tweag/python-monorepo-example/2018-05-27-hello-asterius.md

 When we need to produce a standalone WebAssembly module, we start from `Main_main_closure` (which corresponds to the `main` top-level binding of `Main`) and recursively fetch all static data or function which is depended by that root symbol.
 If the linking succeeds, we end up with a single `AsteriusModule` which is self-contained except imported external JavaScript functions.
 We can then perform symbol resolution: confirm the absolute address of all static data/function, rewrite the module and replace the unresolved symbols with the addresses.
 The resolved module can be fed to `binaryen` for final code generation.

+When performing linking, it is possible to encounter symbols for unknown or unsupported functions.
+If it's in a C file and we didn't hand-write its implementation, we won't find it in the store; when marshalling a normal Cmm function, we may also encounter unsupported instructions, in which case we save the error message in `AsteriusModule`.
+The linker can output a detailed report for each linking request, and the report contains the symbol set of unknown/unsupported entities, and the dependency graph between symbols of supported entities (it can even render the graph in GraphViz format so you can use a 3rd-party visualizer to view it!).
+The linker reports are quite useful when developing `asterius`, since we can constantly check what's missing in order to support compiling desired examples.

-The Cmm code emitted by ghc or written in `rts` already assumes the existence of some C interfaces of `rts`, e.g. `CurrentNursery`, `CurrentTSO` and such.
+The Cmm code emitted by GHC or written in `rts` already assumes the existence of some C interfaces of `rts`, e.g. `CurrentNursery`, `CurrentTSO` and such.
 Those interfaces are defined in C headers of `rts`, but since we aren't doing any C-to-WebAssembly code generation, we need to hand write some WebAssembly code to set up the interfaces.
-This has proved to be the hardest part of writing `asterius`, since the ghc runtime is quite complex, and WebAssembly doesn't have a good debugging story.
+This has proved to be the hardest part of writing `asterius`, since the GHC runtime is quite complex, and WebAssembly doesn't have a good debugging story.

 Currently, we implemented a simplified storage manager and scheduler.
 The storage manager respects the block allocator interface, and is capable of allocating fresh blocks at runtime using WebAssembly's `grow_memory` operator.
 Garbage collection isn't implemented yet, and when a stack/heap check fails, the program simply crashes with a "memory overflow" error code.
 The scheduler does not handle interrupting/resuming a Haskell thread and only runs to completion once the closure of `Main.main` is entered.

 ## What's there and what's missing

-TODO

-## TODO

-Explanation of project architecture, codegen and runtime; what will be there in the future; possibly some more explanation of what do we have in wasm for now; etc
+Now that we've summarized the inner workings of `asterius`, let's review what `asterius` is capable of and what it isn't.
+Pure functions involving only "simple" types like integers and floats are known to work.
+As for I/O, there is a simple `print_int`, but it shall be easy to add something like `print_char` which sends a Haskell `Char#` to a TTY-style terminal.

+Currently, `asterius` reports linker error when more advanced datatypes are involved.
+This is related to the `Typeable`-related bindings generated by `ghc`, they are quite complicated and can be introduced even if the program isn't actually using any `Typeable`-related feature.
+For example, you may accidently get a transitive dependency on `__hsbase_MD5Init`, which is related to calculating MD5 digests, but your program is simply using a `scanl` over a `[Int]` to calculate a factorial.
+We are trying to find a workaround for this critical issue.

+The next intermediate project goal of `asterius` is to implement a garbage collector.
+After `asterius` is capable of producing a long-running WebAssembly program, it becomes possible to actually integrate it into a web frontend workflow.
+After that we'll gradually make more Haskell programs work out the box, improve JavaScript interoperability, or attempt more radical experiments like switching away from current Cmm-based codegen and utilize WebAssembly's native GC mechanism when it's present.